GavinPalmer1984/expertise/domains/technology/README.md

 ### Emerging Principles
 - **Technology serves human choice**: Recognition that conscious social decisions shape technology's impact more than inherent capabilities
 - **Multiple futures remain possible**: Rejection of technological determinism in favor of active choice about technology's role
-- **Democratic participation essential**: Need for inclusive governance of powerful technologies
+- **Stakeholder-informed expert governance**: Need for governance that combines technical expertise with attention to affected parties' goals and claims
 - **Human dignity preservation**: Technology development must maintain and enhance rather than diminish human agency

 ## Sub-Domains